visit-dav/visit/src/doc/cli_manual/functions.rst

   AddOperator(operator, all) -> integer

-operator : type
+operator : string
-    This is a string containing the name of the operator to be applied.
+    The name of the operator to be applied.

-all : type
+all : integer
     This is an optional integer argument that applies the operator to all plots if the value of the argument is not zero.

 return type : integer